Green Traveller's Team

 Nigel has produced over 100 videos for organisations such as Johnson & Johnson, the Holiday Inn and BritMums.
 Nigel was the lead videographer on our work for NCTA’s England’s Coast Project and for our work for the Travel Foundation on sustainable coastal tourism in Croatia and the Caribbean as well as for our films for the WTTC in Baja California.

 Paul has been writing about travel, food, drink, music for over 12 years.
 He's written for Lonely Planet, Wanderlust and numerous publications, tackling the Zambezi by raft, the Hudson by kayak, and the Swedish Arctic on a husky sled.
-Paul wrote our Green Travel Guides to Exmoor and Somerset, North York Moors, Normandy, Catalonia, and Las Alpujarras.
+Paul wrote our Guides to Exmoor & Somerset, North York Moors, Normandy, Catalonia, Las Alpujarras.